 - Use of Basic Office Equipment

-In addition to having a level of computer proficiency, a medical coding and billing specialist will need to be able to use other basic equipment, such as a 10-key calculator, printer, copier, scanner, phone system, and the like.
-If you have ever worked in an office setting, you have likely used these tools and should have no problem.
+In addition to having a level of computer proficiency, a medical billing and coding specialist will need to be able to use other basic equipment, such as a 10-key calculator, printer, copier, scanner, phone system, and the like.
+If you have ever worked in an office setting, you have likely used these tools.

 Medical Coding Certification

-Who Is a Good Fit for a Medical Coding and Billing Career?
+Who Is a Good Fit for a Medical Billing and Coding Career?

-A medical coding and billing specialist requires good organizational skills.
+A medical billing and coding specialist requires good organizational skills.
 If you are a detail-oriented professional who is able to manage time well and adeptly handle multiple projects, a job in medical billing and coding might be a good fit for you.

 Candidates should also be comfortable in an office setting, as the job requires a lot of time in front of a computer screen and working with patient files.
 It’s important to have a good grasp of medical terminology, or at least be willing to learn it.
 Workers in this field will also need to stay up to date with changes in procedures and coding guidelines, so an interest in continued learning is also a good quality for this role.

-If this description sounds like you, then training for a medical coding and billing specialist position may be a good career choice.
+If this description sounds like you, then training for a medical billing and coding specialist position may be a good career choice.